 From 10 AM till 4 PM UTC can be a good time for new streamers to stream.
 There might be relatively less popular streamers to compete with.
 There is also potential to gain followers from early viewers on Twitch.
 This time slot also has more viewers per streamer, compared to the time slot 12 AM to 7 AM.

-If you are targeting morning time, it’s best to pick the right content type like podcasting or the “Just Chatting” section in Twitch.
+If you are targeting morning time, it’s best to pick the right content type like podcasting or the “Just Chatting” section on Twitch.
 This way your viewers can listen to you in case they are not paying attention.

-- Twitch time with more competition
+- Twitch time with more competition – Best time for professionals

 More streamers, less viewers, with less viewership per streamer (12 AM – 7 AM UTC)